 id column, that's a good column to use in our

-WHERE clause when targetting a specific row.
+WHERE clause when targeting a specific row.
 Let's do that in order to change one of our duplicate Jane Smiths to have the name "Alice Walker".

-Here, only a single row matced the conditions specified in our
+Here, only a single row matched the conditions specified in our

 WHERE clause, and so only that row was updated.